 Additonally, if you have a different data plan on your iPad than your iPhone, it can be useful for getting data in areas where your iPhone's cellular provider has dead spots (and vice versa).

 Apple ships its 10.2-inch 2019 iPad Wi-Fi + Cellular model with an Apple SIM, a cellular nano-SIM card that lets you choose multiple carriers, instead of being locked to a single provider.
 (In the U.S., that includes AT&T, Sprint, T-Mobile, AlwaysOnline, and the international data service GigSky).
 Though the Apple SIM is manufactured by Apple, you still purchase plans from a specific carrier using your credit card — there's no iTunes billing option.

 In a perfect world, you would be able to switch carriers at will with your Apple SIM, but not every company has opted in.
 Auto-switching in the U.S. works if you pick a T-Mobile, Sprint, AlwaysOnline, or GigSky plan: You can make accounts on all four networks if you so choose, and switch between their plans depending on which suits you based on your location.

 Pick AT&T, however, and your Apple SIM card will immediately lock down and become an AT&T-only SIM card.
 The AT&T option will also immediately disappear once you pick one of its competitors.
 (Lame, AT&T. Super-lame.)

-This includes international carriers — which means you can freely use your iPad overseas with a local SIM rather than paying crazy fees for U.S. provider roaming.
-You need only visit your carrier and pick up a nano-SIM card (usually for free or a nominal fee).
+This includes international carriers — which means you can freely use your iPad overseas with a local SIM rather than paying crazy fees for U.S. provider roaming or buying an a la carte plan from a universal provider like GigSky.
+You need only visit your international carrier of choice and pick up a nano-SIM card (usually for free or a nominal fee).